AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 }
 ... // Other entity
 ```
-Copy the contents of [schema.cds](./db/schema.cds) into your project’s db/schema.cds file.

-### Step 2: Update Test Data with Assignments
+### 🪜 Step 2: Update Test Data with Assignments

+- Copy the contents of [sap.capire.incidents-Incidents.csv](./db/data/sap.capire.incidents-Incidents.csv) into your project’s db/data/sap.capire.incidents-Incidents.csv file.
+- Ensure the following data is included in the file:

 File: `db/data/sap.capire.incidents-Incidents.csv`
  *   Add the 'assignedTo' column and assign incidents to our test users.